-Michelle is a member of the Economic Development Committee.
-The primary focus of the committee is the economy, with a mandate to monitor, and make recommendations to strengthen Toronto's economy and investment climate.
+Michelle is the chair of the Parks and Environment Committee.
+The Parks and Environment Committee’s primary focus is the natural environment, with a mandate to monitor, and make recommendations on the sustainable use of Toronto’s natural environment.

 Michelle is a member of the Striking Committee.
 Its mandate is to make recommendations to Council on Council member appointments to fill the positions of the at-large members of the Executive Committee, the members of the standing committees, and members of various special committees and other committees; make recommendations to Council on Council member appointments to fill the positions of representatives on agencies and public advisory committees; and to make recommendations to Council on the meeting schedule for City Council and Council Committees.

 December 3, 2014 – 10:00 AM – Meeting 1 (Special) – Complete